 - Write a guide.

 While the above is roughly true, you can’t just create a great guide and expect it to generate you links on autopilot.
+In order for a brand to stay ahead of the game wholesome advertising campaigns are required.
+That means stimulating peoples senses using brand association,

 - What makes Content Great?